Skip to main content

 /status/{job_id}GETPoll job status and results

-All analysis endpoints are asynchronous — they return a jobId immediately and process in the background.
+Analysis endpoints are asynchronous — they return a jobId immediately and process in the background. /train/gbm is synchronous and returns the trained model JSON directly.

 Large Dataset Warning Flow